glaizell/glaizell/README.md

 ## About Me
  <img align='right' src="https://github.com/glaizell/glaizell/assets/105622744/54ca78f4-3507-4c94-bfaf-bb452932c6e3" width="300">

-  <p align='left'> Hey there!
-I'm Glaizell, an ambitious web developer who is passionate about producing eye-catching and engaging web applications.
-I'm thrilled to embark on this coding journey and explore the endless possibilities of web development.
-This GitHub repository is a reflection of my work as I continue to advance and learn in the area of web development.</p>
+  <p align='left'>I'm Glaizell, an experienced web developer with a strong focus on Python scripting, web scraping, and a diverse skill set.
+Over the years, I've honed my abilities to offer a comprehensive range of services.
+This GitHub repository reflects my journey in web development, with Python at the forefront, as I continue to advance my skills and explore the endless possibilities in this dynamic language.</p>
 <br/>

 ## My Skills

-- **Languages:** JavaScript (ES6+)
+- **Languages:** Python, JavaScript (ES6+)
 - **Front-end:** React, HTML, CSS, Tailwind
-- **Back-end:** Node.js, Express.js
-- **Database:** MongoDB
 - **Version Control:** Git
 - **Other:** RESTful APIs
 <br/>